monsterkodi/kakao/kakao.app/kode/ked/notes.md

 - funclist
     - autohighlight function at main cursor
         - use that information to jump to correct counterpart positions!
-    - swap with mapscr when the fileeditor hasn't many columns?
     - searchable?
     - should list md headings
-    - should list c cpp mm and js functions

 - salter mode
     - fix delete and other issues

 - dirtree
-    - git status
     - searchable?
     - set hover highlight to editor file when loosing focus